gohugoio/hugo/content/en/troubleshooting/faq.md

 ###### Why are there two ways to call a shortcode?

-Use the `{{%/* shortcode */%}}` notation if the shortcode template, or the content between the opening and closing shortcode tags, contains markdown.
+Use the `{{%/* shortcode */%}}` notation if the shortcode template, or the content between the opening and closing shortcode tags, contains Markdown.
 Otherwise use the\
 `{{</* shortcode */>}}` notation.
 See&nbsp;[details](/content-management/shortcodes/).

 ###### Can I use environment variables to control configuration?